collaborative-journalism/handbook/README.md

 ## Proposed topics tentatively

-- Introduction: history of news org competition
+- Introduction: history of news org competition and collaboration
-- Trust, financial, cultural factors etc.
+- Trust, financial, cultural, and other institutional factors etc.
+- The costs and downsides of collaboration
+- How to initiate a collaboration or crowdsourced campaign.
 - Hello spreadsheets
-- How to take notes with a spreadsheet
+- Using spreadsheets as a collaborative interface for organizing the data and reporting
 - Data entry: everyone's doin it!
 - The joy of plaintext
 - Data without structure is just noise